perrychu/datasci-kickstarter-boardgames/README.md

 Regression analysis of what factors make a kickstarter boardgame project raise more money.

 ## Summary
-This is my second project at Metis (a data sci bootcamp), focusing on regression.
+This is my regression project for Metis (a data science bootcamp).

-The goal is to predict how much money projects in the “Tabletop Games” category on Kickstarter will raise, and infer ways for a project creator to increase likelihood of success.
+The goal is to predict total dollars raised for projects in the “Tabletop Games” category on Kickstarter.
+With a good model, we could help highlight projects for backers and help creators estimate the potential of a project.
+I also look at important features to infer ways for a project creator to increase likelihood of success.

-The project includes a data scraper using BeautifulSoup, and linear regressions with varying features + cross validation.
+The project includes a data scraper using BeautifulSoup, and linear regression models cross validated on varying feature sets.
 The key concepts I learned were bias-variance tradeoff and validation vs. testing.

 ## Files
 #### Code